 As the cost of living keeps rising, and consumers find themselves paying more for everything from food to clothing to medical care to housing, they continue to look for ways to save money.
-One expense that many homeowners look to cut back on are home heating costs, which can be enormously expensive in some cases depending on geography, how well a home is insulated and the kind of furnace they have installed.
-At Tropic Air, we’ve been the Greater Toronto Area’s leading HVAC company since 1992, and we pride ourselves on high quality service, repairs, and furnace installation projects.
+One expense that many homeowners look to cut back on is home heating costs, which can be enormously expensive in some cases depending on geography, how well a home is insulated, and the kind of furnace they have installed.
+At Tropic Air, we’ve been the Greater Toronto Area’s leading HVAC company since 1992, and we pride ourselves on high-quality service, repairs, and furnace installation projects.

 Types of furnaces

 There are many different kinds of household furnaces that Tropic Air’s highly trained and experienced service professionals work on, including: